The name of this organization shall be “The College of Fine and Applied Arts of the University of Illinois at Urbana-Champaign” (“College”).

 - The Executive Committee may, by a majority vote of those present and voting, require that a written ballot be submitted to the College.
 Approval shall be by a simple majority of the votes cast.

-The College of Fine and Applied Arts bylaws were revised and approved by the tenured and tenure-track faculty at the College meeting on September 17, 2013.
-Consult the detailed revisions for the changes to these bylaws.
+The College of Fine and Applied Arts bylaws were revised and approved by the tenured and tenure-track faculty and other members of the College at the College meeting on May 5, 2022.